 James Rust served as the first ombudsman at Michigan State University from 1967 to 1974.
 He was the nation's second university ombudsman, following by one year the appointment of an ombudsman at East Montana State University.
 His tenure spanned the tumultuous period of campus unrest connected to the U.S. involvement in the war in Viet Nam.
 As the first MSU ombudsman, Professor Rust established the procedures for reviewing primarily student problems involving both academic and non-academic issues.
 His charge was included in Article 8 of the seminal Academic Freedom Report of MSU, which called for establishing the Office of the Ombudsman.
-The AFR was approved by the MSU Board of Trustees on March 16, 1967.
+The AFR (now called SRR) was approved by the MSU Board of Trustees on March 16, 1967.

 Professor Rust came to the position after serving for five years as assistant dean of the College of Arts and Letters.
 He joined the faculty of the Department of English in 1947, after teaching at Grinnell College, Indiana University and the University of Missouri.

 A member of Phi Beta Kappa, he earned a bachelor's degree and master's degree at Indiana University and the doctorate at Yale University.